Sethrot/AutoLoader/README.md

 end
 ```

-***autoloader* details**
+***More AutoLoader details**

-An important part of this tool is *autoloader-codex*, which is meant to (hopefully) be contributed to by people more knowledgeable than I am.
-Codex describes stats, spells, sets, etc. and helps to drive *autoloader* decisions.

-AutoLoader makes heavy use of GearSwap's combine_set to load relevant sets in order of specificity.
+AutoLoader makes heavy use of GearSwap's set combinations to load relevant sets in order of specificity.

 Whenever you cast Fire IV, AutoLoader does, in order:
 ```